njayman/rtng/README.md

 yarn start
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the products.

+Open [http://localhost:3000/admin/products/add](http://localhost:3000/admin/products/add) to add products.